What do trout eat during the winter? (and how to imitate them)

-Many fishermen find winter to be a miserable time to fish, the trout are sluggish and the temperatures cold.
+Trout fishing can be particularly challenging during the winter months.
+As temperatures drop and conditions change, trout behavior and feeding patterns shift.
+While many fishermen find winter to be a miserable time to fish, due to cold temperatures, frozen guides and sluggish trout.
 Well, they are missing out, because on warm winter days the fishing can be spectacular.

 Surface – Winter Dry Fly Fishing

 It is commonly quoted that trout feed from the surface only around 10% of the time.
-Well, that is an oversimplification due to the lack of insect activity over the winter months, trout will spend even less time there than during the summer.
+Well, over the winter months that percentage is even lower.
+Due to the lack of insect activity trout spend even less time surface feeding than during the summer.

 In most of the country midges and the occasional blue wing olive mayfly (BWO) hatch make up the majority of winter food taken from the surface.